Are You Attracting the Right Customer?Jul 15, 2023

 Who is your ideal customer?

-I teach the method I use to plan out my own subscription boxes every day in my free, on-demand workshop 6 in 60: Sarah’s Method for Curating 6 Subscription Boxes in 60 Minutes.
+I teach the method I use to plan out my own subscription boxes in my free, on-demand workshop 6 in 60: Sarah’s Method for Curating 6 Subscription Boxes in 60 Minutes.
 If you haven’t taken it yet, make that the next step in your subscription box journey!

 The first step in the workshop - and the one we’re focusing on today - is to identify your ideal customer.

-This is the person your subscription box is for, the person whose problem it solves.
+Your ideal customer is the person your subscription box is for, the person whose problem it solves.

 I want you to come up with three-to-five words that describe your ideal customer.
 Answer these questions to help guide your thinking: